 Management considers low-value assets as those assets valued at less than \$10,000, with this assessment based upon the value of the asset when it is new.
 The payments for these low-value assets will be recognised as operating expenditure on a straight-line basis (or other systematic basis).
-For the year ended 30 June 2022, \$22 million (2021: \$22 million) has been recognised as operating expenditure in the income statement for lease arrangements that have been classified as low-value assets.
+For the year ended 30 June 2023, \$23 million (30 June 2022: \$22 million) has been recognised as operating expenditure in the profit or loss for lease arrangements that have been classified as low-value assets.